yspyhp/ISEK/README.md

 > **Building the Internet of Agents**

 **Isek** is a decentralized agent network framework designed for building intelligent, collaborative agent-to-agent (A2A) systems.
-Agents in Isek autonomously discover peers, share context, and cooperatively solve tasks—forming a self-organizing, decentralized society.
+Agents in Isek autonomously discover peers, share context, and cooperatively solve tasks, forming a self-organizing, decentralized society.

 With native integration of large language models (LLMs) and a user-friendly CLI, Isek empowers developers and researchers to quickly prototype, deploy, and manage intelligent agent networks.